pmean/build-website/text/99/grants.md

 The reviewers also want reassurance.
-They want to feel confident the money will be spent well and there will be a good return on the agency\'s investment.
+They want to feel confident the money will be spent well and there will be a good return on the agency's investment.
 Some things that reassure your reviewers are:

 1.  the **training, experience, and resources** you have to conduct this research